Understanding Signs of Brain Injury

 Emotional Symptoms: Anxiety and depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness and impatience, personality changes in general, and sleep (early morning awakening) and appetite disturbances

 What are the possible long-term problems?

 These may happen as a result of what appears to be a minor accident in which the brain is jarred.
-Symptoms, called soft signs, begin to appear afterwards, sometimes after long periods of time.
-In either case, a TBI can have a profound effect on quality of life, including the inability to work, interact with friends and family and loss of body function.
+Symptoms called soft signs to begin to appear afterward, sometimes after long periods of time.
+In either case, a TBI can have a profound effect on the quality of life, including the inability to work, interact with friends and family, and loss of body function.
 If you see any of these signs, contact the Ontario, Canada brain injury lawyers at Cariati Law immediately.